 - Therapeutic Activities

 Helping Residents of Texas for Over 37 years

 |Blue Cross Blue Shield||BCBS HMO||BCBS of Texas PPO|

 |First Health||Galaxy Health Network||Health Smart|

 |United Healthcare||United Behavioral Health||Scott and White Health Plan|

 |United Healthcare PP0 & HMO||Blue Cross Blue Shield PP0 & HMO||Cigna PP0 & HMO|

 If you do not see your health plan listed above?
 Call us at 1-888-857-8857 to see if we accept your plan!
 There are so many health plans across Texas that we accept.

-Detox Included with the above addiction treatment specials “Limited Time Offer”
+- Detox Included with the above addiction treatment special “Limited Time Offer”